 I have precious few decent photos of my own daughters when they were teeny and curled.
 That newborn phase slips away so quickly and is often gone before you know it — over in a matter of days.
 My goal with newborns is to capture the tiny face of your newest family member in a way that it will never be again: brand new.
 I love everything about newborns….their wrinkly forehead and flaky skin, the hair on their back and shoulders, their teeny tiny fingers and toes, the sweet sounds they make and those first smiles.
 I love to capture all of these precious moments for you in portraits you will treasure forever.
 Newborn sessions are held in my home studio and are typically done 5-14 days after the birth.
 With that being said I have successfully photographed older newborns all the way to 6 weeks, so if your baby is over two weeks old and you are wanting newborn photos, don’t be discouraged!
 We can absolutely still work together.
-All sessions include use of my extensive collection of props, designer outfits, headbands, hats and wraps.

 The Baby Bumble – $275